yl656/ECE4960/Labs/Lab4.md

 <center><img src="/ECE4960/assets/images/lab4/inside.jpg" width="400"></center>

 With everything connected, I reassembled the car with the motor driver inside.
 Unfortunately, I was not able to route the Qwiic connector through the hole as suggested.
-Instead, I loosely tightened the screws and allowed the connector to come out from the sides.
+Instead, I loosely tightened the screws and allowed the connector to come out from the side.
 The outside of the car looks like this after putting everything in place.

 <center><img src="/ECE4960/assets/images/lab4/outside.jpg" width="400"></center>